Llanrhian: Notable buildings

 Llanrhian's church is dedicated to St Rhian and is a grade II* listed building.

 The village has an old school and farm cottage, built in 1769.

 A farm named Barry Island farm and the hamlet of Ynys Barri lies just to the northwest of the village which are not to be confused with Barry Island in southeast Wales in the Vale of Glamorgan.

 Llanrhian's stone watermill, Melin Llanrhian, is now a holiday cottage.
 The old machinery used in the mill still remains.

 The Watch Cottage is a well known grade two listed building.
 It is let as a holiday cottage and painted by many artists, including John Knapp-Fisher who lived and worked in the next village of Croesgoch It is described as a good example of Pembrokeshire vernacular architecture due to its Grouted roof.

 Governance

-An electoral ward in the same name exists.
+An electoral ward of the same name exists.
 This ward stretched to Mathry with a total population of 1,464.

 Following a boundary review by the Local Government Boundary Commission for Wales, the community of Pencaer was added to the ward, effective from the 2022 Pembrokeshire County Council election.